haribachala/transaction-stats/README.md

     How to build this project:
     ---------------------------
-    1. download latest Gradle version (or use Gradle wrapper available in the project)
+    1. download latest Gradle version (or use Gradle wrapper available in the project  eg: gradlew clean build)
     2. import this project into any IDE as Gradle project
     3. run 'gradle clean build'  in root directory
     4. above command will download and run required artefacts from maven central repo.